Zack Greinke: Milwaukee Brewers (2011–2012)

 On December 17, 2010, Greinke reportedly asked the Royals to trade him, claiming that he was not motivated to play for a rebuilding team.
 The Royals were unlikely to afford signing Greinke to a long-term deal once he became a free agent, so they agreed to trade him for some quality prospects.
 On December 19, he was traded to the Milwaukee Brewers with Yuniesky Betancourt and $2 million for Alcides Escobar, Lorenzo Cain, Jeremy Jeffress, and Jake Odorizzi.
 He was given the number 13, instead of his preferred number 23, due to number 23 already being issued to Rickie Weeks.
 Greinke would later admit that he handled the trade request poorly, saying that he was "pretty rude" on the way out, but the deal worked out well for both teams.

 In February 2011, before reporting to his first spring training with the Brewers, Greinke suffered a fractured rib while playing basketball.
 He started the 2011 season on the disabled list.

 Greinke made his Brewers debut in the second game of a doubleheader on May 4, 2011.
-Despite missing the first month of the season because of his injury, Greinke finished second on the team in wins with a 16–6 record.
+Despite missing the first month of the season because of his injury, Greinke finished second on the team in wins with a 16–6 record in 28 starts.
 He also had a 3.83 ERA, and 201 strikeouts (seventh in the National League (NL)) in 171 innings pitched while surrendering just 45 walks.
 Greinke became only the fifth Brewer pitcher to strike out 200+ batters in a season.
 He was fourth in the NL in won-lost percentage (.727) and sixth in wins.
 He went a perfect 11–0 in his starts at Miller Park, the Brewers' home stadium.
-Overall, Grienke finished the 2011 year with a 16–6 record, a 3.83 ERA, and 201 strikeouts in 28 starts.

 On April 7, 2012, the Brewers defeated the Cardinals 6–0 in Greinke's first start of the season after he pitched seven scoreless innings while giving up four hits and striking out seven.

 In an oddity, Greinke became the first pitcher to start three straight games in the Majors in 95 years.
 On July 7, he was ejected from the game after just four pitches for angrily throwing the ball into the ground following a close play at first base.
 The following day, Greinke started again, but lasted only until the third inning.
 The All-Star break followed, and Greinke was the Brewers' starter on July 13, the team's next game.
 Greinke's third start ended after five innings.
 Before this, the most recent pitcher to start three consecutive games was Red Faber in 1917, who started both games of a September 3 doubleheader, throwing just six innings in total, followed by a complete game win the following day.

 To begin 2012, Greinke made 21 starts with the Brewers and had a 9–3 record, 120 strikeouts, and a 3.44 ERA.